Jeunese/jeunese.github.io/docs/guidelines.md

 	- The presumption of colour-coding to dichotomise good and bad in terms of black and white (e.g., blacklist, whitelist).
 	- References that carry forward the master/slave paradigm (e.g., master table).

+**Use "please", "thank you", and "sorry" sparingly:**

+Avoid overusing "please", "thank you", and "sorry", especially for normal operations of the program:

+-  Use "please" only in situations where you're asking someone to do something inconvenient or where the software is at fault.
+-  Use "thank you" when you're asking someone to provide input that is inconvenient or difficult to get.
+-  Use "sorry" only in situations that cause serious problems for the user, such as data loss.

 ### Grammar

 Know when and how to use: